RAS-University/robotic-courses/docs/UAV.md

 #### History

 The first flying rotorcrafts were quadrotors - a machine with four rotors - in 1922 by George de Bothezat.
 Luckily there exists some footage of that time, which allows us follow the development of rotorcrafts up to the modern age.
 Below you see a test flight from de Bothezat.
-The flight was not that stable but here we have our first flying rotorcraft!
+The flight was not yet that stable nor high but here we have our first flying rotorcraft!

 ![video](https://www.youtube.com/watch?v=oM6TqjHfC5I)
 ><sub>De Bothezat 1922 helicopter.
 First flying quadrotor.
 Available at: https://www.youtube.com/watch?v=oM6TqjHfC5I</sub>

-Due to the difficulty of simultaneously controlling four motorspeeds for a human pilot, the development of quadcopters was paused and overtaken by the development of helicopters.
-Helicopters have a single rotor but  On September 14, 1939, the world's first practical helicopter took flight in Stratford, Connecticut.
+Due to the difficulty of simultaneously controlling four motor speeds for a human pilot, the development of quadcopters was paused and overtaken by the development of helicopters.
+Helicopters have a single rotor but need a more complex mechanical structure to balance torques and maneuver.
+On September 14, 1939, the world's first practical helicopter took flight in Stratford, Connecticut.
 The VS-300, designed by Igor Sikorsky led the foundation of controllable rotorcraft.
 On the footage below you can see some of the early flights of the VS-300.
 Note the complex mechanical structure necessary for a helicopter to work.
 Mechanically a quadcopter is much simpler!

 ![video](https://www.youtube.com/watch?v=PnbKZOG2gII)
 ><sub>Igor Sikorsky test flies VS-300.
 Available at: https://www.youtube.com/watch?v=PnbKZOG2gII</sub>